Lush, green forests.

 coolcation

-Cool and refreshing travel ideas
+Refreshing travel ideas

-for summer in Norway
+for Norway

-Norwegian summers are delightfully refreshing!
+Norwegian summers are delightfully cool!

-The weather varies a lot and will depend on which part of the country you visit.
+The weather varies a lot, and will depend on which part of the country you visit.

 Temperatures usually fluctuate between 12 and 23 degrees Celsius in summer on average, but it can get hotter or, in the north, colder.